 “A rhizome ceaselessly establishes connections between semiotic chains, organizations of power, and circumstances relative to the arts, sciences, and social struggles … the rhizome connects any point to any other point, and its traits are not necessarily linked to traits of the same nature; it brings into play very different regimes of signs, and even nonsign states … The rhizome operates by variation, expansion, conquest, capture, offshoots.”
 A rhizome has no beginning or end; it is always in the middle, between things, interbeing, intermezzo.
 (A Thousand Plateaus)

 Deleuze and Guattari broke down their rhizomatic social philosophy into components.
-From these components we can engineer our version of a locally based civic engagement platform that nurtures inclusion, self-expression and permission on a community level.
+From these components we can engineer our own version of a locally based civic engagement platform that nurtures inclusion, self-expression and permission on a community level.

 - Rhizome: Rather than using the organizational structure of the root-tree system which charts causality along chronological lines and looks for the single origin of “things” and towards its conclusion, a rhizome continually establishes connections between threads of meaningful communication, organizations of power, and other influences (including arts, sciences, and social struggles).
 The planar movement of the rhizome resists chronology and formal organization, instead favoring a nomadic system of growth and proliferation.
 In this model, influence spreads like the surface of a body of water, spreading towards available spaces or in the application of a community – maximizing the resources available to it, regardless of the type.

-- Smooth Space: The platform or naked infrastructure on which the community and in turn the array of “need and opportunity based activities” operate is called the Smooth Space.
+- Smooth Space: The platform or naked infrastructure on which the community and its “need and opportunity based activities” operate is called the Smooth Space.
 This platform is not formally defined, but rather takes the form of the influences and experiences that inhabit it.
 These influences can include meaningful communications as well as social norms, ideals and community expectations.
-In the context of Community 3.0, the Smooth Space emanates from the Front Porches network, through the members of the community who are frequent them as they create the community’s societal norms.
+In the context of Community 3.0, the Smooth Space emanates from the Front Porch network, through the members of the community who are frequent them as they create the community’s societal norms.
 What a community does and creates with its Smooth Space will determine the well-being of its populace.
 It’s the Smooth Space that defines the community’s consciousness and personality created from the intangible, serendipitous, sensual and tactical engagements of all the members of its community (i.e. empathy, creativity, collaboration and self-actualization).